 Saskatoon Public Schools Academically Gifted Education (SAGE) is a program for gifted students in grades 5 to 12.
 In a congregated SAGE classroom, the interaction with intellectual peers results in rapid growth of student learning.
 As well, social skills grow while intellectual needs are met.
 Congregated classrooms concentrate on meeting what research tells us are the unique socio-emotional needs of gifted learners.
 Students work as peers to hold each other accountable for a high level of thinking.
 Non-conformity, challenge and creativity grow through interaction with other gifted students, causing many students to report that they belong or feel challenged for the first time.

 SAGE congregated classrooms are located at:

-Students come together from across the city to attend the SAGE program at one of the five schools (three elementary, two secondary).
+Students come together from across the city to attend the congregated SAGE program at one of five schools (three elementary, two secondary).
 Students represent a wide variety of backgrounds and talents.
-What ties these students together is their intellectual talent, as well as their need to make connections with others that understand and accept them.
+What ties these students together is their intellectual talent, as well as their need to make connections with others who understand and accept them.

 Admission at grades other than Grade 4 and Grade 8 is through a referral process depending on program availability.